Propylhexedrine (Monograph)

 Nasal Congestion

-Self-medication for temporary relief of nasal congestion associated with the common cold, hay fever, or other allergies.
+Self-medication for temporary relief of nasal congestion due to cold, hay fever, or other upper respiratory allergies (allergic rhinitis).

 Propylhexedrine Dosage and Administration